SERVERLESS VS SELF-HOSTED: 2025 REAL COST ANALYSIS (INCLUDING MEDIA STORAGE)

 Picture this: You’re running a financial services company processing 10 million messages per day.
 Your AWS bill is starting to hurt, and your CTO is asking uncomfortable questions.
 Let’s break down what this actually costs:

 Where I got these numbers: Serverless costs come straight from AWS pricing (unfortunately).
-Self-hosted estimates blend AWS EC2 pricing with real operational costs from Chronicle Software case studies and AWS’s Chronicle Tune analysis.
+Self-hosted estimates blend AWS EC2 pricing with real operational costs from Chronicle Software’s blog and AWS’s Chronicle Tune analysis.

 Serverless Approach (AWS Lambda + SQS)